 7.2 The Council is committed to minimising the adverse impact of licensable activity, whilst not unduly restricting the reasonable provision of licensed activity.
 It is noted that there are mechanisms other than the licensing regime that are available for addressing public nuisance away from the licensed premises.
 Examples include planning controls and Public Spaces Protection Orders.

+ADDED

-7.3 The Licensing Authority, whilst recognising the need to treat every application on its own merits, should be satisfied that the type of licensable activities proposed and hours of operation will be suitable for the location in which the premises are situated (e.g. areas of dense residential accommodation).
+7.3 The Licensing Authority, whilst recognising the need to treat every application on its own merits, must be satisfied that the type of licensable activities proposed and hours of operation will be suitable for the location in which the premises are situated (e.g. areas of dense residential accommodation).
 Playing of music can cause nuisance both through noise breakout and by its effect on patrons, who become accustomed to high sound levels and to shouting to make themselves heard, which can lead to them being noisier when leaving premises.
 Other major sources of noise nuisance are vehicles collecting customers, the slamming of car doors and the sounding of horns.
 These noises can be particularly intrusive at night when ambient noise levels are lower.

 7.4 Where premises are located near to noise-sensitive areas, e.g. residential premises, nursing homes, hospitals or places of worship, the licensee should initially identify any particular issues (having regard to their particular type of premises and/or activities) which are likely to adversely affect the promotion of the objective to prevent public nuisance.
 Such steps as are required to deal with these identified issues should be included within the applicant’s operating schedule.